Why This Recipe Works

 Increase heat to medium-high.
 Add 3 tablespoons oil and chicken (with any juices).
 Cook, stirring, until cooked through, about 2 minutes.

-Stir in dried shrimp and chili flakes and cook for 30 seconds.
+Stir in rehydrated dried shrimp and chile flakes and cook for 30 seconds.
 Stir in noodles and remaining fish sauce mixture.
 Cook, tossing, until mixture is thoroughly coated and sauce has thickened slightly, about 1 minute.

 Push mixture off to side of pan and add remaining tablespoon oil to empty part of pan.
 Add beaten eggs and cook, stirring and breaking into small pieces with spatula, until cooked through.

 Toss in sprouts, peanuts and scallions.
 Cook, continuously tossing, until heated through, about 1 minute.
 Serve immediately with lime wedges on the side.

 Wok or 12-inch non-stick skillet

 Make sure to have all of your ingredients prepped and ready to go before starting to cook.
 Rice sticks can be found in the Asian food aisle in most major markets.
 If you don't have palm sugar, light brown sugar can be substituted.
 Tamarind can be found in your local Asian/Indian market.
 It usually comes in a package of the pulp with the seeds.
 Chop the soaked dried shrimp if larger than 1/2 inch.
 A large skillet is essential to be able to toss all of the ingredients.

 |Amount per serving|

 |Total Fat 46g||59%|

 |Dietary Fiber 8g||28%|